-Academic/research discipline (if any)
+- Academic/research discipline (if any)

-Disciplinary targets are normally set as preferences only, not as absolute requirements.
+Disciplines are normally set as preferences only, not as absolute requirements.

-Proposed initial level of scholarship
+- Proposed initial level of scholarship

-NOTE: After a scholarship is fully endowed at the initial level, divisions/individuals should continue to contribute to the fund.
+The minimum undergraduate scholarship level is $2,000; graduate is $3,000 as approved by the ANS Board of Directors.
+NOTE: After a scholarship is fully-funded at the initial level, divisions/individuals should continue to contribute to the fund.
 This will permit future increases in the award stipend; may provide for multiple awards; and will provide for years when interest rates decrease.

-Expected sources of initial/supplementary funding (endowed scholarship)
+- Expected sources of initial/supplementary funding

-Endowed scholarships must have substantial initial commitments (normally $10,000) such as division/section funds, pledges from a corporate sponsor, individual donor, or bequest.
+Funded scholarships must have substantial initial commitments (normally $10,000) such as division/section funds, pledges from a corporate sponsor, individual donor, or bequest.
 Proposal should identify donors, amounts, and status of commitments.
 Actual transmittal of funds should not be made until the scholarship is approved by the ANS BOD.